 OBD II-equipped.
 Replacement catalysts available from the dealer for

 catalysts that have been approved by ARB are legal for use on cars in

 California.
 If you are purchasing a new catalyst for your OBD

 II vehicle, you need to make sure it is approved by ARB for use on your

 specific vehicle.
 Approved aftermarket catalytic converters

-The aftermarket catalyst manufacturers also have catalogs and
+The aftermarket catalyst manufacturers also have catalogs or online

 specific vehicles in California.

 systems add to the cost of a new car?